Common tsessebe: Conservation status

 In 1998 the IUCN estimated a total tsessebe population of 30,000, including the Bangweulu animals.
 It was assessed as 'lower risk (conservation dependent)'.
 In the 2016 update to the Red List of Mammals of South Africa, Swaziland and Lesotho, the minimum South African population was estimated as 2,256–2,803 individuals, of which the total minimum mature population size was 1,353–1,962; this was believed to be a significant underestimate, due to not getting enough responses from private game reserves on time for publication.

 During 1980s and 1990s tsessebe populations in South Africa and Zimbabwe declined significantly, especially in the National Parks.
 In 1999 the populations stabilised and began to grow again, especially in private game reserves.
 There were a number of different theories advanced as to what was causing this decline, while other species were doing well.
-One 2006 theory for this decline was that bush encroachment was playing a primary role.
+One 2006 theory for this decline was that woody plant encroachment was playing a primary role.
 As of 2016, interspecific competition is believed to have played a primary role, with the decline in tsessebe being caused by the proliferation of other antelope species, which was itself due to the opening of man-made watering holes in the game parks.
 Closing watering holes is believed to increase habitat heterogeneity in the parks, which would favour the tsessebe.

 Initially an uncommon animal, in the 2000s the population on private game reserves in both South Africa and Zimbabwe, primarily stocked for the trophy hunting industry, began to grow quickly, with large jumps seen in the 2010s.
 As a large percentage of these animals are found in wild conditions in their natural areas of distribution, this is seen as contributing to the recovery of the species in South Africa.
 Nonetheless, there are some questions as to the potential danger of it hybridising with the also native red hartebeest which are common throughout its range, and with which hybrids have been recorded in both ranches and in National Parks.
 Such hybrids are likely fully fertile, and some fear such miscegenation could potentially pollute the gene pool in the future.

 In northern Botswana, on the other hand, populations declined from 1996 to 2013, tsessebe populations in the Okavango Delta declined by 73%, with a 87% decline in the Moremi Game Reserve in particular.
 A study compared the situation with around Lake Rukwa in Tanzania in the 1950s, a paper about game populations and the elephant problem, which might create the open habitat required through their bulldozing behaviour.